Desiree Pallais-Downing

 View Curriculum Vitae (pdf)

-In 2015, she joined the Bilingual/Bicultural program to pursue a Ph.D.
+In 2015, she joined the Bilingual/Bicultural program at the University of Texas at Austin to pursue a Ph.D.
 She defended her dissertation in December of 2019.
-Her dissertation addressed the linguistic and pedagogical contributions of bilingual teacher candidates as part of creating and teaching with informational texts that incorporate the background knowledge and experiences of Latinos in the US.
-The study investigated how a group of Spanish-speaking bilinguals immersed in a transformative bilingual preparation program discursively respond to mainstream visions about academic Spanish and about literacy teaching sedimented historically and systemically for bilingual education communities.
+Her research addressed the linguistic and pedagogical contributions of bilingual teacher candidates when creating and teaching with informational texts that incorporate the background knowledge and experiences of Latinos in the US.
 The data supported conceptual models, pedagogical efforts, and policy initiatives regarding simultaneous bilingualism, an area in need of research attention (Escamilla, 2014).
-The results highlight the potential of teacher education contexts that focus on strengths, rather than on deficit paradigms.
+In addition, the results highlighted the potential of teacher education contexts that focus on strengths, rather than on deficit paradigms.

-In 2015, she joined the Bilingual/Bicultural program to pursue a Ph.D.
+In 2015, she joined the Bilingual/Bicultural program at the University of Texas at Austin to pursue a Ph.D.
 She defended her dissertation in December of 2019.
-Her dissertation addressed the linguistic and pedagogical contributions of bilingual teacher candidates as part of creating and teaching with informational texts that incorporate the background knowledge and experiences of Latinos in the US.
-The study investigated how a group of Spanish-speaking bilinguals immersed in a transformative bilingual preparation program discursively respond to mainstream visions about academic Spanish and about literacy teaching sedimented historically and systemically for bilingual education communities.
+Her research addressed the linguistic and pedagogical contributions of bilingual teacher candidates when creating and teaching with informational texts that incorporate the background knowledge and experiences of Latinos in the US.
 The data supported conceptual models, pedagogical efforts, and policy initiatives regarding simultaneous bilingualism, an area in need of research attention (Escamilla, 2014).
-The results highlight the potential of teacher education contexts that focus on strengths, rather than on deficit paradigms.
+In addition, the results highlighted the potential of teacher education contexts that focus on strengths, rather than on deficit paradigms.